 Louan Verdoner.
 Louan Verdoner is Of Counsel at TPA.
 Louan has special knowledge of the pharmaceutical and chemical industry and exclusive knowledge of business-related Tax and Transfer Pricing issues.
 Louan worked on numerous business restructuring projects, both as an in-house counsel and as consultant and wrote many articles in the field of Transfer Pricing and general taxation.

-De cursus 'Transfer Pricing and Intellectual Property' gaat op 21 juni 2018 en 19 juli 2018 weer van start.
+De cursus 'Transfer Pricing and Intellectual Property' gaat op 16 augustus 2018 en 20 september 2018 weer van start.
 Op de datum van uw keuze kunt u de eerste les van de schriftelijke cursus 'Transfer Pricing and Intellectual Property' tegemoet zien.
 Vervolgens sturen wij u elke week een les toe.
 Aangezien het een schriftelijke cursus betreft, is het ook mogelijk op een ander moment te starten.
 U kunt uw gewenste datum aangeven op het inschrijfformulier.
 Voor de bestudering van een lesdeel moet u rekenen op een studieduur van plm.
 4 uur.
 Aan het eind van de cursusperiode ontvangt elke cursist een Certificaat van Deelname.

 Transfer Pricing and Intellectual Property: € 1.980,-